localshred/service-integrity/README.md

     .then(connection => connection.query('SELECT count(id) FROM mytable'))
     .then(result => {
       if (result.count > 0) {
-        return report.ok() // Report that everything with MySQL is OK }
+        return status.ok() // Report that everything with MySQL is OK }
-      return report.warn("Expected some rows but didn't get any") // Report a potential issue with MySQL })
+      return status.warn("Expected some rows but didn't get any") // Report a potential issue with MySQL })
-    .catch(error => report.error(error.message)) // Report MySQL is down
+    .catch(error => status.error(error.message)) // Report MySQL is down

 const app = express()